 On your mobile device, open Authy and tap the Add Account button.

 Scan the QR code located in your web vault using Authy.
-Once scanned, Authy will display a 6-digit verification code.
+Once scanned, Authy will display a six-digit verification code.

-Enter the 6-digit verification code in the dialog box in your web vault, and select the Enable button.
+Enter the six-digit verification code into the dialog box in your web vault, and select the Enable button.